wangkingqq/appligal/PRIVACY.md

 - We never have access to your private keys.

 ## 2. Information We Collect
-To provide you with personalized Zi Wei Dou Shu readings, we collect the following information that you voluntarily provide:
+To provide you with personalized readings, we collect the following information that you voluntarily provide:

 ### A. Personal Birth Data
 - **Birth Date & Time:** To calculate your astrological chart.